sagi21805/LearnixOS-Book/src/ch02-01-legacy-legacy-legacy.md

 # Legacy Legacy Legacy

-_“Compatibility means deliberately repeating other people's mistakes.” — David Wheeler_
+_"Compatibility means deliberately repeating other people's mistakes." - David Wheeler_

 ---

 When writing our bootloader and especially on the first stages we encounter a lot of legacy that needs to be handled.
 This legacy may come in multiple shapes, like bios interrupts, magic numbers and things that are needed to be initialized and most of this stuff will be covered in this chapter.

 > **Note:** from now on, each of the code blocks will be structured as they are in the real project,
 > and every time a code file will have a path in it, that will be the same path in the real project.
 > For example, our first stage will be located in the <u>kernel/stages/first_stage</u> directory.
 >
 > Our project structure will include the following directories
 >
 > - kernel -> For the kernel code, and booting stages.
 > - shared -> Shared crates that are relevant for multiple cases.
 > - build  -> Will include build utilities, like targets, linker scripts and more.
 >
 > The <u>Cargo.toml</u> in the root of the project will include a [`workspace`](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) definition which will include all of the crates from our project.